 The Cool Insuring Arena is a medium-sized venue, making it easy to get in and out of, so you don't have to commit to a major event at a massive stadium.
 Parking is available at the arena or there is plenty of street parking nearby, so it's quick and easy to make your way into the game - come early and get a close seat! - and simply enjoy some hockey.
 This is classic hometown fun at it's finest.

 Apple picking is a popular fall pastime in almost any area in the Northeast, but we in Glens Falls are lucky enough to live close to some spectacular orchards - it's a big bonus to living near rural areas and the country!

 If you don't already, consider making apple picking a new family tradition.
 It's a fun outdoor activity to enjoy before the cold weather sets in.
 Pick fresh apples, bite into warm cider doughnuts, and check out what else the orchard has to offer, from hay rides to fresh produce and more.

-Although you can technically check out local breweries, distilleries, and wineries at any time, we recommend getting crafty with the local beverage scene in the fall - you just can't beat those autumn brews!
+Although you can technically check out local breweries at any time, we recommend getting crafty with the local beverage scene in the fall - you just can't beat those autumn brews!

 What to Do in Glens Falls in the Winter

 Wintertime means the holidays, and the holidays mean shopping.
 If you're looking to go beyond Amazon this year and find some unique, local gifts you are in luck, because the Glens Falls region is rife with one-a-kind boutiques and shops.

 The McKernon Gallery in Hudson Falls features art and gifts with photos taken by the talented Kendall McKernon.
 Going beyond wall prints and art, you'll find items like scarves, mugs, ornaments, puzzles, journals, and more, including greeting cards, which you'll also likely need for the gift giving season.